raphael-group/paste/README.md

 Check out Tutorial.ipynb for an example of how to use PASTE.

-Lastly, you can clone the respository and run from command line (see below).
+Alternatively, you can clone the respository and run from command line (see below).

 ### Command Line